-Choosing Which EMBA Program is Right for You
+Choosing An Executive MBA Program That’s Right for You

-If you want to earn an MBA without disrupting your career, an EMBA program may be a good fit.
-However, not all EMBA programs are alike.
-There is a lot of variability among programs when it comes to schedules, content delivery, curriculum offerings, and rigor.
-The key is finding an EMBA program that is the right fit for you.
+If you want to earn an MBA without disrupting your career, an Executive MBA program may be a good fit.
+However, not all Executive MBA programs are alike.
+There is a lot of variability when it comes to schedules, content delivery, curriculum offerings, and rigor.
+The key is finding an Executive MBA program that is the right fit for you.
 Ultimately, students must find a program that best meets their needs and situation based on a number of factors.

 One of the most important factors in considering EMBA programs is rigor.
 Not all programs offer the equivalent of a full-time MBA, so you’ll want to consider if it’s worth the investment of time and money.
 Important factors when evaluating programs include:

 - Core classes – Do EMBA and full-time MBA students have the same class requirements for graduation?